scala/scala3/docs/_spec/04-basic-definitions.md

                  |  ids ‘:’ Type ‘=’ ‘_’
 ```

-A variable declaration `var ´x´: ´T´` is equivalent to the declarations of both a _getter method_ ´x´ *and* a _setter method_ `´x´_=`:
+An abstract variable definition `var ´x´: ´T´` is equivalent to the definition of both a _getter method_ ´x´ *and* a _setter method_ `´x´_=`:

 ```scala
 def ´x´: ´T´
 def ´x´_= (´y´: ´T´): Unit
 ```

-An implementation of a class may _define_ a declared variable using a variable definition, or by defining the corresponding setter and getter methods.
+An implementation of a class may implement a defined abstract variable using a concrete variable definition, or by defining the corresponding setter and getter methods.

-A variable definition `var ´x´: ´T´ = ´e´` introduces a mutable variable with type ´T´ and initial value as given by the expression ´e´.
+A concrete variable definition `var ´x´: ´T´ = ´e´` introduces a mutable variable with type ´T´ and initial value as given by the expression ´e´.
 The type ´T´ can be omitted, in which case the type of ´e´ is assumed.
 If ´T´ is given, then it must be a [proper type](03-types.html#proper-types) and ´e´ is expected to [conform to it](06-expressions.html#expression-typing).

 Variable definitions can alternatively have a [pattern](08-pattern-matching.html#patterns) as left-hand side.
-A variable definition  `var ´p´ = ´e´` where ´p´ is a pattern other than a simple name or a name followed by a colon and a type is expanded in the same way as a [value definition](#value-declarations-and-definitions) `val ´p´ = ´e´`, except that the free names in ´p´ are introduced as mutable variables, not values.
+A variable definition  `var ´p´ = ´e´` where ´p´ is a pattern other than a simple name or a name followed by a colon and a type is expanded in the same way as a [value definition](#value-definitions) `val ´p´ = ´e´`, except that the free names in ´p´ are introduced as mutable variables, not values.

-The name of any declared or defined variable may not end in `_=`.
+The name of any defined variable may not end in `_=`.

 The right-hand-side of a mutable variable definition that is a member of a template can be the special reference `scala.compiletime.uninitialized`: `var ´x´: ´T´ = scala.compiletime.uninitialized`.
 It introduces a mutable field with type ´T´ and a default initial value.